 Translation of input and output types

-As explained earlier, input datasets in Azure Machine Learning are converted to data frames in Pandas and output data frames are converted back to Azure Machine Learning datasets.
+Input datasets in Azure ML are converted to data frames in Pandas.
+Output data frames are converted back to Azure ML datasets.
 The following conversions are performed:

 - String and numeric columns are converted as-is and missing values in a dataset are converted to ‘NA’ values in Pandas.
-The same conversion happens on the way back (NA values in Pandas are converted to missing values in Azure Machine Learning).
+The same conversion happens on the way back (NA values in Pandas are converted to missing values in Azure ML).

-- Index vectors in Pandas are not supported in Azure Machine Learning.
-All input data frames in the Python function always have a 64-bit numerical index from 0 through the number of rows minus 1.
+- Index vectors in Pandas are not supported in Azure ML.
+All input data frames in the Python function always have a 64-bit numerical index from 0 to the number of rows minus 1.

 stron the column names.
 Likewise, any duplicate column names are automatically mangled to insure the names are unique.
-The suffix (2) is added to the first duplicate, (3) to the second duplicate, etc.
+The suffix (2) is added to the first duplicate, (3) to the second duplicate, and so on.

 Operationalizing Python scripts

 Any Execute Python Script modules used in a scoring experiment are called when published as a web service.
-For example, Figure 3 shows a scoring experiment containing the code to evaluate a single Python expression.
+For example, Figure 3 shows a scoring experiment that contains the code to evaluate a single Python expression.